 After you’ve been treated, it’s important to get tested again to make sure the treatment worked.

-If you have STDs, the best way to prevent them from recurring is to treat your partner as well so they don’t get it and in turn give it back to you.
+If you have STDs, the best way to prevent them from recurring is to treat your partner as well.

 3. Polycystic ovarian disease (PCOD)